 Incorrectly specified actuators can result in package installation failure if the actuator cannot determine a means of making safe installation progress.

 Can be set to true or false.
 This actuator declares that update or removal of the tagged action must be performed in a new boot environment if the package system is operating on a live image.
 Creation of a new boot environment is controlled by the be-policy image property.
 See the “Image Properties” section in the pkg(1) man page for more information about the be-policy property.

-For disable_fmri, refresh_fmri, and restart_fmri, the value can contain a pattern that matches multiple service instances.
-However, the pattern to match must be specified explicitly with a glob as accepted by the svcs command, rather than implicitly by not indicating any instances.
+With disable_fmri, refresh_fmri, and restart_fmri, the FMRI value can contain a pattern that matches multiple service instances.
+The pattern to match must be specified explicitly with a glob that is accepted by the svcs command, rather than implicitly by not indicating any instances.

 A mediator is a name that represents a set of related symbolic or hard links.
 If two or more link actions have the same path and mediator name, the user or the package system selects the link target based on version, implementation, or priority.
 See “Link Actions” for information about mediator attributes.

 The following example shows two different instances of a mediator named java where the link choices are between versions.
 These two link actions would appear in two different packages.